taoning2014/srt-validator-website/README.md

 ## TODOS

-- [X] Implement a master function to: 1, call each validator 2, catch error in parser 3, aggregate errors and output
+- [X] Implement a master function to: 1, call each validator 2, catch error in parser 3, aggregate errors and output.
-- [X] Add tests
+- [X] Add tests.
-- [X] Add precommit hook (eslint, prettier)
+- [X] Add precommit hook (eslint, prettier).
-- [X] Implement file picker in UI, bind master validator function to onchange event, display error in UI
+- [X] Implement file picker in UI, bind master validator function to onchange event, display error in UI.
 - [X] Implement text editor in UI, which will parse the input file and display it in the editor.
 User can use it to change the caption content and valide it.
-- [ ] Add hot reload
+- [ ] Add hot reload.
+- [ ] Add missing tests.
+- [ ] Refactor UI.
+- [ ] Add style to make UI looks better.
+- [ ] Add more logic to UI e.g. disable button before user upload or type in the textarea.
+- [ ] Refactor pretter to only check changed files, add eslint to pre-commit.
+- [ ] MOST IMPORT :fire::fire::fire: play with UI, capture missing validation error(don't go too wild, just the regular errors, please~~), update parser / validators to capture those errors.